Class Participation (Spring 2020)

 The following are the ways you may earn participation credit.

-- 0.1 to 3.0 points: Post a high-quality contribution on Piazza (actual point value varies by post).
+- 0.1 to 3.0 points each: Post a high-quality contribution on Piazza (actual point value varies by post; make sure your Georgia Tech email is attached to your Piazza account).
 (Maximum 40 points.)

-- 0.5 points: Complete a classmate’s request for assignment or project participation.
+- 0.5 point each: Complete a classmate’s request for assignment or project participation.

-- 1.0 points: Complete one of the four course surveys (start-of-course, quarter-course, team selection, mid-course, teammate evaluation, and end-of-course).
+- 1.0 point each: Complete one of the four course surveys (start-of-course, quarter-course, team selection, mid-course, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.

 - Additional points: Additional points may be awarded based on other things that come up (for example, completing a student spotlight or bringing in a guest for a Q&A).